weetmuts/beak/README.md

 beak cannot destroy the previous backup if the current backup is interrupted halfway.

-If a _backup_ location (local or remote) is later packed, the new diff chunks are first uploaded and verified to have reached their destination, before the non-diff chunks are removed.
-The pack can be done by a different computer than the computer that pushed.
+If a _storage location_ (local or remote) is later packed, the new diff chunks are first uploaded and verified to have reached their destination, before the non-diff chunks are removed.
+The pack can be done by a different computer than the computer that stored it.

 ## Use cases